 A full list of all Events and common parameters can be found in the Event Descriptions article.
 Not every Event is listed in the CC Audit Trail; some only appear in API responses.

-Events triggered from a mobile device will display the Device OS, OS Version, Device Model, Device ID, and SDK Version.
+Events triggered from a mobile device (including security keys) will display the Device OS, OS Version, Device Model, Device ID, and SDK Version.
 See parameter details here.

 Events triggered from a workstation will display Extended Message, OS Version, Model, OS, Offline Access Enabled, Offline Token Length, Offline Token Count, Offline Access Days, Tokens Available, and Tokens Remaining.
 See parameter details here.

 Events triggered from the server will display the Node ID and Control Center Version.
 See parameter details here.

 Events triggered from web operations will display the Extended Message and Machine Name.
 See parameter details here.